Georg2002/SimpleEPUBReader/README.md

     This custom rendering is very fast.
 ### Font needs to be installed
-    You need to install a font in order to use this reader: I do not know how to include the font in the application for I am not a software developer.
+    You need to install a font in order to use this reader: I do not know how to include the fonts in the application for I am not a software developer.
-    The font is included in the files (MSMINCHO.TTF).
+    The fonts are included in the files (MSMINCHO.TTF, Hiragino-Sans-GB-W3.otf).